Stefan Hecht

-Stefan Hecht (born 6 January 1974 in Berlin) is a German chemist.
+Stefan Hecht (born 6 January 1974) is a German chemist.

 Life

 Hecht was born in 1974 in East Berlin.
 He studied chemistry from 1992 to 1997 at the Humboldt-Universität zu Berlin and the University of California, Berkeley, where he carried out his diploma thesis research with the late William G. Dauben about "New Mechanistic Insight into the Lumiketone Rearrangement – Wavelength-Dependent Photochemistry of 4-Methoxybicyclo[3.1.0]hex-3-en-2-ones".
 After his diploma in chemistry, he carried out his graduate work from 1997 to 2001 on the "Synthesis and Application of Functional Branched Macromolecules – From Site Isolation and Energy Harvesting to Catalysis" in the research group of Jean Fréchet at the University of California, Berkeley.

 After his return to Germany in the fall of 2001, Hecht established his independent research program as one of the first Sofja Kovalevskaja Awardees, initially as a Young Investigator at the Freie Universität Berlin and since 2005 as group leader at the Max Planck Institute for Coal Research in Mülheim upon Ruhr.
 In the fall of 2006 he became the youngest W3-professor in chemistry in Germany and holder of the chair of organic chemistry and functional materials at Humboldt-Universität zu Berlin.
 From 2019 until 2022 he was the scientific director of the DWI – Leibniz Institute for Interactive Materials in Aachen and held the chair for macromolecular chemistry at RWTH Aachen University.
 Since the fall of 2022 he is Einstein Professor at Humboldt-Universität zu Berlin and founding director of the Center for the Science of Materials Berlin (CSMB).

 Hecht is co-founder of the start-up company xolo GmbH that has been developing and commercializing xolography as new volumetric 3D printing technology since 2019.

 He is married and father of two adult daughters.